Xennis/bank-of-hamburg-service/README.md

 ### Credits

-Parts of the code based on the tutorial [Making a RESTful JSON API in Go](https://thenewstack.io/make-a-restful-json-api-go/) by Cory Lanou.
+* Go backend service: Initial service based on the idea of the tutorial [Making a RESTful JSON API in Go](https://thenewstack.io/make-a-restful-json-api-go/) by Cory Lanou.